Wildlife Safaris and Photography Holidays in Borneo, Kenya and Tanzania

-Tanzania is another safari hot spot.
+Tanzania is another wildlife experience.
 We offer a few set itineraries as well as bespoke trips to Tanzania.
 Our Ngorongoro Crater Safari spends three days exploring the region in and around the crater.
 This safari is perfect to add after a climb up Kilimanjaro and gives you ample time to go on game drives to see wildlife.

-Our Serengeti Safari is ten days of adventure.
+Our Serengeti Safari is ten days of adventure and wildlife encounters.
 There are many highlights on this adventure, including the opportunity to explore the African bush on foot.
-It’s truly an incredible experience to hike among the wildlife.
-We drive to several different parks exploring the beautiful corners both the Serengeti and Ngorongoro Crater.
-Enjoy a sunrise over the savanna, a truly special treat.
+It’s truly an incredible experience to hike among the wildlife and enjoy a sunrise over the savannah, a truly special treat.

 Lush grasslands of the Ngorongoro Crater.